 Studio recorded in april 2017, Still Dreaming (Nonesuch, 2018) documents the Joshua Redmans last album, performed by the reedist on tenor sax, along with Scott Colley (bass), Ron Miles (cornet) and Brian Blade (drums).
 The eight pieces, among which two covers (Japan edition features an extra bonus by the leader) sport a contemporary jazz, balanced between melodic themes and improvisations.

 After their march 2003 collaboration in Dinosaur Dances, the drums duo of Joey Baron and Robyn Schulkowsky repeats that experience with Now You Hear Me (Intakt, 2018).
-They studio recorded in march 2016 four pieces (notably the 32-minute Passage) balancing between avantagarde and experimental sounds.
+They recorded in studio in march 2016 four pieces (notably the 32-minute Passage) balancing between avantagarde and experimental sounds.